tableau/tableau-postman/README.md

 </br>

 > **About the repository:** This GitHub repository is only used for [issue tracking](https://github.com/tableau/tableau-postman/issues).
-Use [Salesforce Developer's Postman workspace](https://www.postman.com/salesforce-developers/workspace/salesforce-developers/collection/12721794-67cb9baa-e0da-4986-957e-88d8734647e2) to get the latest versions of the collection and environment files for your own use.
+Use [Tableau APIs Postman](https://www.postman.com/salesforce-developers/salesforce-developers/collection/x06mp2m/tableau-apis) in the Salesforce Developers workspaceto get the latest versions of the collection and environment files for your own use.
 > The collection and environment files are hosted on Postman and synchronized to this repository for source control.

 > **About the Tableau REST API:** The Tableau REST API enables you to perform many of the actions available through the Tableau UI programmatically in scripts, terminals and applications.
 Resources you might find useful: